datapandallc/PandaNetworkNotes/README.md

   As salaamu alaikum
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
   <h2> I'm Tunji of  Data Panda Network, thanks for visiting my page.
-I'm an aspiring network engineer who is currently learning the ins and outs of network computering and Javascript.
+I'm an aspiring network engineer who is currently learning the ins and outs of network computering and the programming langauge "Go".
 I also have a keen interest in cyber.
 Which I will explore later on down the line in my career.
 God willing.
     I hope you enjoy the ride.
 </div>
 </div>